aces/Loris-MRI/docs/scripts_md/File.md

 RETURNS: string or array of the value without white spaces

+### filterParameters

+Manipulates the NeuroDB::File object's parameters and removes all parameters of length > 1000

 # TO DO

 Other operations should be added: perhaps `get*` methods for those fields in